nick-skriabin/enva/README.md

-# enva
+# enva 🌿

 ![enva](screenshots/enva.jpg)

 **Stop juggling `.env` files.
 Start managing environment variables like a pro.**

-enva is a per-directory environment variable manager that stores your vars in SQLite and automatically loads them as you navigate your filesystem.
-Set variables once, inherit them everywhere, override when needed.
+enva is a tiny CLI that stores your env vars in SQLite and loads them automatically as you `cd` around.
+Set once, inherit everywhere, override when needed.
+Simple as that.

-## Why enva?
+## ✨ Features

-- **Automatic loading** — Variables load/unload as you `cd` between directories
+- 🔄 **Auto-loading** — Vars load/unload as you navigate directories
-- **Directory inheritance** — Set project-wide defaults, override in subdirectories
+- 📂 **Inheritance** — Set project-wide defaults, override in subdirectories
-- **Beautiful TUI** — Fuzzy search, bulk import, visual editing
+- 🎨 **Pretty TUI** — Fuzzy search, bulk import, visual editing
-- **Profile support** — Switch between dev/staging/production configs
+- 🎭 **Profiles** — Switch between dev/staging/prod configs
-- **No more `.env` files** — Centralized storage, no secrets in git
+- 🔒 **No `.env` files** — One database, nothing to commit by accident

-## Quick Start
+## 🚀 Quick Start

 ### Install